Manifest Destiny (opera): Performance history

 A promenade production of the first act of Manifest Destiny was performed at the Cockpit Theatre, Marylebone, London during November 2003, directed by David Wybrow.
 The first full-length production was subsequently performed at the Tricycle Theatre, Kilburn, London on 27 June 2004 (produced by Corin Redgrave).

 The second full-length production (also directed by David Wybrow) was staged at the St Georges West venue between 6 and 29 August 2005 as part of the 2005 Edinburgh Festival Fringe, with a cast of four.
 The Observer announced it as "undoubtedly the most controversial production" of the festival," and it was flagged by both The Independent and The Times as one of the five top classical music events to see in Edinburgh that year.
 Excerpts from the opera were subsequently performed at public concerts – notably, part of the Guantanamo Bay prison scene from Act 3.

 Member of Parliament John McDonnell arranged to host a screening of these performances in a room in the Houses of Parliament on 25 June 2025.

 Critical response

 The critical response to Manifest Destiny was widely varied.
-The various productions gained a great deal of press attention, much of it relating to the subject matter, including coverage by Reuters, the BBC and Sud Deutsche Zeitung.
+The various productions gained a great deal of press attention, much of it relating to the subject matter, including coverage by Reuters, the BBC and Süddeutsche Zeitung.

 Tricycle Theatre, 2003

-For the 2003 Tricycle Theatre production, the Observers Anthony Holden described Manifest Destiny as a "worthy piece" but also commented that "for all its static, repetitive atmospherics, Burstein's melodic, neo-classical score – the tango for torture, a waltz for the White House – is badly let down by Dic Edwards's libretto, which ranges from the crudest anti-American satire to the most banal, platitudinous failure to explain the appeal of politico-religious duty (i.e. suicide bombing) over love."
+For the 2003 Tricycle Theatre production, The Observers Anthony Holden described Manifest Destiny as a "worthy piece" but also commented that "for all its static, repetitive atmospherics, Burstein's melodic, neo-classical score – the tango for torture, a waltz for the White House – is badly let down by Dic Edwards's libretto, which ranges from the crudest anti-American satire to the most banal, platitudinous failure to explain the appeal of politico-religious duty (i.e. suicide bombing) over love."
 The Sunday Telegraph described the opera as "political, prescient and unmissable".